slavadubrov/rag-evals-demo/docs/metrics/filter-false-exclusion.md

 Otherwise prefer soft boost.
 ```

-ε in 1–2% range is a reasonable default; lower for high-stakes domains. `THRESHOLD_FILTER_FALSE_EXCLUSION` in `.env` enforces this in CI.
+ε in the 1–2% range is a reasonable default; lower for high-stakes domains. `THRESHOLD_FILTER_FALSE_EXCLUSION` in `.env` enforces this in CI.

 ## Companion metric: predicate precision/recall